koudyk/intro_git_github/installation_instructions.md

 # Installation instructions

-*These instructions are largely quoted from the [setup instructions for NeuroHackademy](https://neurohackademy.org/setup/)*
+*These instructions are largely quoted from the [setup instructions for Software Carpentries](https://carpentries.github.io/workshop-template/#git)*

 ## Summary
 For this class, you'll need